robertmccourt/robertmccourt/README.md

 - Parallelism (OpenMP)
 - GPU Programming (CUDA)
 - Embedded Systems (Arduino, PCB)
-- Learning new languages and libraries.
-I am currently teaching myself Swift!
+- Learning new languages and libraries
 - Quantum Computing
+- Biomedical Research
+- Cellular & Molecular Biology
+- General & Organic Chemistry

 A fun fact about me; I disassembled my laptop to see how it worked when I was 13 years old.